leovct/hidoop/README.md

 The **JobManager** is the Java process, that has a similar role to the *NameNode* but on the application side.
 It supervises all the *Daemons* Map and Reduce's ongoing operations within the cluster.
-It also keeps track of the *Jobs* launched and would allow, in a future version, to manage failures during a map.
+It also keeps track of the *Jobs* launched and would allow, in a future version, to manage failures during a Map operation.

 The **Daemon** is the Java process that execute an action defined by the **Map** operation.
 The results of each map will be aggregated and returned to the client thanks to the **Reduce** operation.